-My days are swifter than a weaver's shuttle, and are spent without hope.

-Oh remember that my life is wind: mine eye shall no more see good.
+- My days are swifter than a weaver's shuttle, And are spent without hope. - Oh remember that my life is a breath: Mine eye shall no more see good. - The eye of him that seeth me shall behold me no more;

-The eye of him that seeth me shall behold me no more: thine eyes shall be upon me, but I shall not be.
+Thine eyes shall be upon me, but I shall not be.

-As the cloud is consumed and vanisheth away, so he that goeth down to Sheol shall come up no more.
+9 As the cloud is consumed and vanisheth away, So he that goeth down to Sheel shall come up no